Skip to content

 2. Native event — SwiftUI fires change event with new value

-3. Bridge dispatch — Event sent through Fabric to JavaScript
+3. Bridge dispatch — Event sent through the Nitro JSI bridge to JavaScript

 4. Handler callback — Your onChange function is called